Benteler International: History

-Foundation, first delivery of tubes, expansion of production
+Foundation

-In 1876 Carl Benteler opened an ironmongery store in Bielefeld, which his son Eduard Benteler took over in 1908.
+In 1876 Carl Benteler took over a hardware store in Bielefeld.
+From an early stage, the small hardware store offered an unusually wide range of products – from household appliances such as kitchen scales and bread slicers to washing machines.
+1908 his son Eduard Benteler took over.
+1914 the first patent application, “Window bars made from steel tube”, was filed.
+For the first time, the product that would become central to the company’s history – the tube – is specifically mentioned.
 In 1916 Eduard Benteler then bought an engineering factory in Bielefeld in which drawn tubes were manufactured for the first time in 1918.
 In 1922 Eduard Benteler founded the Benteler-Werke Aktiengesellschaft, which in 1923 started production of seamless and welded tubes in Paderborn and Schloß Neuhaus.
 In 1935 the company won its first major order from the automotive industry: Benteler produced exhaust pipes for the Ford Eifel.
-During the Second World War anti-aircraft guns were made in the Benteler factory in Bielefeld (including anti-aircraft guns 2-cm-Flak 38 and 2-cm-Flak-Vierling 38), until the factory was destroyed in 1944 in an air raid.
+During the Second World War anti-aircraft guns were made in the Benteler factory in Bielefeld (including anti-aircraft guns 2-cm-Flak 38 and 2-cm-Flakvierling 38), until the factory was destroyed in 1944 in an air raid.
+From 1943 Benteler employed several hundred forced labourers, including prisoners of war.

 Following the Second World War Eduard Benteler's sons Erich and Helmut built up the works again and greatly expanded the product range.
 Benteler was now supplying to the bicycle and car industries, it was producing seamless and hot rolled tubes and machinery for textile fishing, plastics and glass processing.
 In the buildings of the former military airfield Paderborn-Mönkeloh Benteler worked with the racing driver and car-maker Hermann Holbein: Between 1950 and 1952 about 2,000 "Champion" cars were produced.
 After that, for a short time, Delta refrigerators were made in Mönkeloh.
+In 1966 radiators remain part of the product portfolio for the next 20 years, until production was finally discontinued in 1986 in favor of forming technology, which was significantly more profitable.
+In 1974, the Benteler electric steel mill in Lingen began producing more environmentally friendly steel.
+Since 1980, the company has expanded internationally starting with the first Benteler Automobiltechnik GmbH location in the USA.